 In performing our functions and activities (such as for conferences, presentations, and events as outlined above), we may need to disclose personal information to third parties where you may reasonably expect the Academy to use or disclose the personal information for a specific purpose.
+The Academy is bound by Australian Government rules with regard to international collaboration and disclosure.
+These are available here.
 Third parties with whom the Academy may share your personal information include, where appropriate:

 - secure online election provider